 All incoming MIT international students must complete the Online Check-In forms (found under iMIT’s “Upon Arrival” menu).
-For Fall 2020, the ISO will have ALL international students (New and Continuing) complete the Online Check-In to verify study plans whether studying inside or outside the U.S.
+For Spring 2021, the ISO will have ALL international students (New and Continuing) complete the Online Check-In to verify study plans whether studying inside or outside the U.S.

 Online Check-In is required.
-There is a 2-step Online Check-In process that will be completed by students pursuing the Fall 2020 semester on-campus or remotely from abroad.
-Students will not be able to pick up their MIT ID card or complete enrollment registration for your term until you have completed the Online Check-In.
-New students – Please see the ISO letter that was included with your immigration document (Form I-20 or Form DS-2019) and see our Orientation Page for more details.
+There is a 2-step Online Check-In process that will be completed by students pursuing the Spring 2021 semester on-campus or remotely from abroad.
+Students will not be able to pick up the MIT ID card or complete enrollment registration for the term until after completing this Online Check-In.
+New students: Please see the ISO letter that was included with your immigration document (Form I-20 or Form DS-2019) and see our Orientation Program page for more details.

-If you were an MIT degree candidate in Spring 2020 or Summer 2020 and are moving into a new degree program this Fall, please complete the Online-Check-In process ONLY.
-You do not need to attend an ISO Orientation Session.
+Students who were an MIT degree candidate in Fall 2020, and are moving into a new degree program this Spring will need to complete the Online-Check-In forms ONLY.
+These students do not need to attend an ISO Orientation Session.

-New Students who began their program of study in Summer 2020 abroad will need to complete the full Online Check-In Process, whether pursuing the Fall 2020 semester from abroad or inside the U.S.
+New Students who began their program of study in Summer 2020 or Fall 2020 abroad and did not attend an ISO Orientation Session then will need to complete the full Online Check-In Process, whether pursuing the Spring 2021 semester from abroad or inside the U.S.

-Also, if you have already arrived and completed the Online Check-In process and scheduled or attended your ISO Orientation Session, you do not need to re-complete the process.
+Also, students who have already arrived, completed the Spring 2021 Online Check-In process, and scheduled or attended an ISO Orientation Session do not need to re-complete the process.

 Start Online Check-In Process